gustavo-rdrgs/login-signup-page/README.md

 ## About the Project

-The project was inspired by a tutorial from the Coding2GO channel, where the focus is on building basic web interfaces.
+The project was based on a tutorial from the Coding2GO channel, where the focus is on building basic web interfaces.
 My goal with this project is to apply the fundamental concepts of these three technologies (HTML, CSS, and JavaScript).

 ## How to Use